 Step 3: Restart your phone after it’s done and your device will now have ADB and Fastboot installed.

-Step 4: Once your device restarts, open up terminal again and type
+Step 4: Once your device restarts, open up the terminal again and type

 Step 5: If you get a reply like this: